15 Famous American Architects of 18th & 19th Century 1764-1892

 In 1776, when he was twelve years old, he was sent to study at the Moravian School in Upper Lusatia near Prussia and the Free State of Saxony.
 His brother Christian Ignatius Latrobe who later became a composer, musician and artist, was also studying there.
 He travelled across Germany when he was eighteen and became a part of the Royal Prussian Army.
 He also worked for the Austrian Imperial Army for a short time.
 He went on a Grand Tour and visited many places including Paris, eastern Saxony and Italy.

-His son Benjamin Henry Latrobe II was a civil engineer and designed the famous bridge, Thomas Viaduct, initiated by the Baltimore and Ohio Railroad.
+His son Benjamin Henry Latrobe II was a civil engineer who designed the famous bridge, Thomas Viaduct, which was initiated by the Baltimore and Ohio Railroad.
 Benjamin Henry Latrobe II’s son also served as an engineer and architect constructing several bridges and structures across the city.

 Career & Projects